Heart Failure: Improving Implementation of Advanced Guideline-Recommended Therapies

 - Additional potential beneficial effects of advanced HF therapy including cardiac rhythm, course of ischemia heart disease, congestion management, electrolyte disturbance, and hypertension among others.

 We particularly encourage original research articles and meta-analyses.
 Please see the instructions for authors for submission requirements for each article type.
-To submit your article, please follow these instructions and select ‘Heart Failure’ as the Special Issue.
+To submit your article, please follow these instructions and select ‘Heart Failure’ as the Topic Collection.
 All submitted articles will be subject to the journal's normal peer review process.
 Articles accepted for publication will be published upon acceptance.
-Visit our author hub for more information regarding the publication process for special issues.
+Visit our author hub for more information regarding the publication process for Topic Collections.
 Key words: heart failure, foundational four pillars, quadruple therapy, real-world data, SGLT-2, ARNI, implementation, chronic kidney disease, biomarkers, myocardial remodelling, patient reported outcomes

 Dr. Anastasia Shchendrygina I.M.
 Sechenov First Moscow State Medical University, Moscow, Russia orcid.org/0000-0002-8220-0350 Prof. Clara Ines Saldarriaga University of Antioquia Medellín, Colombia orcid.org/0000-0002-5945-1127